lemerleau/EvoEpi/README.md

 The repo is organised as follows:
 - [data](data/) which contains all the clean data used to produce the different plots presented in our paper.
 The cleaned data are obtained by cleaning up the data generated from simulations. for more details please refer to the python notebook [here](data/clean_data.ipynb)
 - [images](images/) all the plots (in pdf) used in the paper and the Python notebook code is in: [src/notebooks/analytical.ipynb](src/notebooks/analytical.ipynb), [src/notebooks/bp.ipynb](src/notebooks/bp.ipynb) and [src/notebooks/seir.ipynb](src/notebooks/seir.ipynb)
-- [src](src/): it contains all the source codes (including the ones used to procuce the plots) and is organized in three main parts:
+- [src](src/): it contains all the source codes (including the ones used to produce the plots in the paper) and is organized in three main parts:

     - The analytical results in  [src/analytic](src/analytic):